ckswilliams/modOpenREM/docs/skindosemap.rst

 Instructions for openSkin
 *************************

-Download the latest version as a zip file from `openSkin downloads`_.
-At the time of release for OpenREM 0.7.0 the current openSkin beta was dated 14th September 2016.
-The application referred to here will only work on Windows.
+Download the openSkin repository as a zip file from `openSkin downloads`_.
+To use openSkin as a stand-alone application you need python 2.x and the pypng python library.

-* Extract the contents of the zip file into a folder on your computer and run the openSkin.exe executable
+* Extract the contents of the zip file into a folder on your computer and run `python main.py` from a command line and answer each question.
-* Choose a phantom type: 3D or flat.
-See `phantom design`_ for details
+* See `phantom design`_ for details of the 2D and 3D phantoms.
-* Select the source csv file - this should be the one exported from OpenREM
+* When asked for the source csv file use the one exported from OpenREM
-* Select the output folder - this should already exist as it can't be created in the dialogue
-* Wait!
-Depending on the number of events in the export and the power of your machine, this can take a few minutes
+* Depending on the number of events in the export and the power of your computer the calculations can take a few minutes

 Two files will be produced - a textfile called ``skin_dose_results.txt`` and a small image called ``skin_dose_map.png``